TrevorHinesley/abracadabra/README.md

 # Description: Puts a link to DELETE the object (obviously, it always uses DELETE as the
 # HTTP verb).
 # Default: false

+submit_on_blur: true
+# Description: Submit form when focus leaves the input, rather than simply closing it
+# out.
+# Default: false
 ```

 ## Configuration